alexwlchan/alexwlchan.net/src/_drafts/preserved-dates.md

 I quite like this approach, because it encodes all the information about the Date types in the JSON itself -- you don't have to know the types which are being used on either end.
 It's clear this approach could be made more flexible if you wanted to handle other types, but for us Date is plenty.

-We decided to take a different route: rather than keep a list of fields that we need to de-stringify, we encode them as a JSON object with a `type` parameter:
+We decided to take a different route: rather than keep a list of fields that we need to de-stringify, we encode instances of `Date` as a JSON object with a `type` parameter:

 ```
 {
   "value": "2022-12-15T10:00:01.000Z",
   "type": "Date"
 }
 ```